meta4creations/ditty-news-ticker/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Removed metaboxer code & files, which are no longer used
+* Merged the metabox list jQuery functionality
+* Removed ajax.php file
+* Removed image navigation & buttons.
+Replaced with icon fonts
+* Added type & mode filters to edit screen
+* Added option to add aquick edit link to tickers for admins/editors

 = 1.4.4 =
 * Made ditty_new_ticker post type public
 * Included ditty_new_ticker post type in nav menus